 The Special Weapons and Tactics Team (S.W.A.T.) is comprised of a Team Leader, Assistant Team Leader, two S.W.A.T.
 Medics and 18 specialty trained officers.

-The Sarasota Police Traffic Unit/Motor Unit consists of five (5) officers, one (1) Sergeant, and (1) Lieutenant.
-All personnel are required to attend and complete an 80 day course on basic police motorcycle operations.
+The Sarasota Police Traffic Unit/Motor Unit consists of three officers and one Sergeant.
+All Officers are required to attend and complete an 80 day course on basic police motorcycle operations.
 After completion of the course, each motor officer is assigned a police motorcycle which they are responsible to maintain.
 Each motor officer attends monthly training to stay proficient.
 The motor units responsibilities consist of, but are not limited to, traffic enforcement, selective neighborhood enforcement, special events, and dignitary escorts.

-The unit has initiated or participated in a number of programs intended to prevent accidents and make the streets safer to include the "Click It or Ticket program," "You Drink, You Drive, You Lose program."
+The unit has initiated or participated in a number of programs intended to prevent accidents and make the streets safer to include the "Click It or Ticket program," "Drive Sober or get Pulled Over."
 They work side by side with the Sarasota County Sheriff's Office traffic to enforce hot spots of traffic problems in and out of the city in an attempt to reduce vehicle crashes.

 Sarasota Police Traffic Unit

 The Dive Team Unit provides for the availability of a specially trained unit capable of responding to emergencies and other situations occurring within jurisdictional waterways where the use of underwater divers may be needed.